 Third Party Info

-What is a third party advertisement for the 2020 Ward 7 by-election?
+What is a third party advertisement for the 2022 Municipal Election?

 - A third party advertisement is an advertisement in any broadcast, print, electronic or other medium that has the purpose of promoting, supporting or opposing a candidate or a yes/no question.

-How do I register as a third party advertiser for the 2020 Ward 7 by-election?
+How do I register as a third party advertiser for the 2022 Municipal Election?

 Third Party Forms